A partnership between the Foundation and CA Romania to support microfinance

 “We have implemented a special procedure to meet individually with members of the joint and several guarantee groups.
 We provide advice to clients on how best to deal with the situation.” – Senegalese Microfinance Institution

 Our partners must also adapt to the situation faced by their employees by ensuring their health above all else.
 The risk of virus transmission is an important factor to consider for the work of loan officers.
-The responses to the questionnaire show that the lockdown rules are directly and immediately preventing the smooth running of business for all departments within the institutions.
+The responses to the questionnaire show that the lockdown rules are directly and immediately preventing the smooth running of business for all departments of the institutions.
 Some staff members are already working from home in some institutions.

 “Almaty, where the head office is located, will be quarantined from March 19, employees will work remotely” – Kazakhstani microfinance institution